GEC Expectations

 -

-This means you want to avoid solutions that are “single-time events” or community service projects (though you can have projects that involve volunteers).
+This means you should avoid solutions that are “one-time events” or community service projects (though you can have projects that involve volunteers).

 Starts Local